labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

-The second coin problem shows how to streamline the process of determining the "state transfer equation", by which violent recursive solutions are written, the rest is to optimize the recursion tree and eliminate overlapping subproblems.
+The second coin problem shows how to streamline the process of determining the "state transfer equation", by which brute-force recursive solutions are written, the rest is to optimize the recursion tree and eliminate overlapping subproblems.